 * If you feel your work is a perfect candidate and strong contender for more than one category, the summary should be tailored accordingly.

-> It is advised that this statement should cover the following five sections: industry context, challenge, strategy, creativity and result.
+This statement should cover the following five sections; industry context, challenge, strategy, creativity and result:

-- Strategy - explain the strategy driving the branding solution.
+- Strategy - Explain the strategy driving the branding solution.
 Where did the idea/concept come from?
-What was the target audience?
+Who or what was the target audience?
 What research did you conduct and incorporate?
 What led to this approach?

 Supporting materials may be included to help the judges evaluate your entry.
 While supporting material is not compulsory, if utilised effectively it can really enhance your work to the judges.

 - Media coverage

-- Videos.
-If possible, please provide a link to view the video content online.
-Please note, videos that exceed the recommended length of three minutes may not be viewed in their entirety.
+- If possible, please provide a link to view the video content online.
+Please note, videos that exceed the recommended length of three minutes may not be viewed in their entirety

 Please note that the organisers cannot be held liable to changes in entrants’ site architecture or changes that may take place between submission and judging.